 Where Geibikei Gorge currently is was originally just a gigantic limestone layer that was exposed by the fault around it.
 With the water flow from the Satetsu River (砂鉄川), the limestone layer was eroded to form the beautiful Geibikei Gorge today.

-The limestone layer isn’t just eroded by the Satetsu River, but also by the rain.
+The limestone layer isn’t just eroded by the Satetsu River but also by the rain.
 And by the artistic skills of the rain, one part of the bizarrely shaped cliff wall has often been described as looking like a lion’s nose.

 The Most Scenic Boat Ride At Geibikei

-During the boat ride, not only the boatman will introduce you to the various view spots of the Gorge, but you will also hear him/her sing the traditional ballad – “Geibikei Oiwake” (げいび追分).
+During the boat ride, not only will the boatman introduce you to the various view spots of the Gorge, but you will also hear him/her sing the traditional ballad – “Geibikei Oiwake” (げいび追分).

 Click HERE for the official Geibikei Gorge pamphlet!

-Enjoying Geibikei Gorge Throughout The Year
+Enjoying Geibikei Gorge throughout the Year

 The Geibikei Gorge is a scenic place throughout the four seasons.